-In 2017 the Australasian Health Informatics Fellowship Program (AHIFP) was established as a training pathway to ACHI Fellowship.
+The Australasian Health Informatics Fellowship Program (AHIFP) was established in 2017 as a training pathway to ACHI Fellowship.
 It is the first program of its kind in Australasia and was established in partnership between the Australasian College of Health Informatics and the Centre for Health Informatics, Australian Institute of Health Innovation, Macquarie University

 The AHIFP is designed to prepare individuals for leadership roles in the Health Informatics workforce and to address the current demands for experienced and qualified Health Informatics specialists from various disciplines.